joschrols/KordeschProg2/README.rst

 	   * - Command
 	     - Operation
 	   * - Crop
-	     - Crops the image to a rectangle drawn on the canvas. |Note|
+	     - Crops the image to a rectangle drawn on the canvas. #
 	   * - Set Scale
 	     - Sets the scale of the image to a certain measurement and unit defined by the user.
 The user can draw a line on a section of the image and set the scale of the image using that line.
 	   * - Rotate
 	     - Disabled.

-	.. |Note| NOTE:: A rectangle must be drawn on the canvas for this to work.
+..
+[1] A rectangle must be drawn on the canvas for this to work.

 	.. list-table:: Analyze Menu Commands
 	   :widths: auto